 Once you earn the signup bonus, one redemption option is to apply it directly to your credit card bill to cover purchases you’ve made.
 You might also be able to redeem for a check, bank account deposit, gift cards, travel, merchandise and more, depending on the card, if you’d rather save money another way.

 The simplest way to cash in your points or miles is by using them to pay for purchases that you’ve charged to your card.
 You basically get those purchases for free.
-Most credit card issuers will let you apply your rewards to past purchases, usually at a rate of 0.5-1 cent per 1 point/mile.
+Most credit card issuers will let you apply your rewards to past purchases, usually at a rate of a bit more than 1 cent per 1 point/mile.

 You can also cash in rewards for gift cards to the places you shop at most.
 Another option to make money is to sell your rewards to friends or family members, but that’s a bit trickier.

-- Buy Visa gift cards with a bonus rewards card.
+Buy gift cards with a bonus rewards card.

 Peer-to-peer lending is exactly what it sounds like: lending money to your peers.
 Essentially, you finance someone else’s personal loan and get paid back with interest.
 One of the reasons people take out personal loans is to refinance credit card debt.
 If you become a lender on a peer-to-peer lending site (such as LendingClub), you can give money to people who are looking to pay off credit card bills, and then personally reap the rewards of their interest payments.